Home Warranty Options: A Complete Guide to Your Coverage Choices

 What is the difference between a systems-only and appliance-only home warranty?

-A systems-only plan covers the mechanical infrastructure of your home — HVAC, plumbing, electrical, and water heaters.
+A systems-only plan covers the mechanical infrastructure of your home like HVAC, plumbing, electrical, and water heaters.
 An appliance-only plan covers freestanding and built-in appliances like refrigerators, washers, dryers, and ovens.
 They serve different purposes, and the right choice depends on which components in your home are oldest or most at risk of failure.
 Many homeowners ultimately choose a comprehensive plan that covers both.

 Are home warranties worth it for newer homes?